dojoengine/book/docs/pages/tutorial/katana-starkli-scarb/main.md

-# Deploy your Cairo smart contract using Katana: Advanced Tutorial
+# Deploy your Cairo smart contract using Katana.
+Advanced Tutorial

 _Before starting recommend following the [`Interact with katana`](/toolchain/katana/interact.md) chapter to gain a basic understanding of katana, starkli and scarb._